termehmohebbie/Movie-Recommendation-Bot/README.md

 # Movie Recommendation Chatbot

-This Movie Recommendation Chatbot is a Python-based application that provides personalized movie recommendations based on user input.
-The chatbot utilizes a dataset of movies, applies machine learning techniques for analysis, and recommends similar movies to the user.
+The Movie Recommendation Chatbot is a Python-based application that provides personalized movie recommendations based on user input.
+It utilizes a dataset of movies obtained from the Kaggle platform.
+The dataset, titled "The Movies Dataset," is created by Rounak Banik and can be found at the following link: [The Movies Dataset](https://www.kaggle.com/rounakbanik/the-movies-dataset).

-## Dataset
+## Dataset Overview

+The Movies Dataset is a comprehensive collection of movie-related information, including details about movies, ratings, genres, production companies, and more.
+The dataset is sourced from various data providers and encompasses a wide range of movies from different genres, languages, and release years.

-The dataset used for this project contains information about movies, including their titles, genres, overview, popularity, production countries, vote average, vote count, and ratings.
-The dataset is in CSV format and is named `combined_df_clean.csv`.
+The dataset consists of multiple CSV files, providing information about movies, credits, ratings, and keywords.
+It includes attributes such as movie titles, genres, production countries, original language, overviews, popularity, vote average, vote count, and ratings.

 ## Methodology

-The chatbot employs the following methodology to recommend similar movies:
+The Movie Recommendation Chatbot employs the following methodology to provide movie recommendations:

-1. Data Preprocessing:
-   - The movie dataset is loaded into a Pandas DataFrame.
-   - Text preprocessing techniques are applied to the 'overview' column, including tokenization, lowercasing, removal of stopwords and punctuation, and lemmatization.
+1. Data Preprocessing: The dataset is preprocessed to extract relevant features and clean the data.
+Text columns, such as overviews and genres, undergo preprocessing steps such as tokenization, lowercasing, removal of stopwords and punctuation, and lemmatization.
-   - The 'genres' column is processed by extracting genre names from the list of dictionaries and transforming them into a single string.
-   - The processed text data is stored in new columns for analysis.

-2. Feature Extraction:
-   - The TF-IDF vectorization technique is used to convert the processed 'overview' and 'genres' columns into numerical representations.
-   - The vectorized data is combined with other relevant columns, including 'adult', 'original_language', 'popularity', 'production_countries', 'vote_average', 'vote_count', 'rating', and 'cluster_label', to form the feature matrix for analysis.

-3. Clustering:
+2. Feature Extraction: The preprocessed text data is transformed into numerical representations using the TF-IDF (Term Frequency-Inverse Document Frequency) technique.
+This allows the chatbot to perform similarity calculations based on the movie features.

-   - The K-means clustering algorithm is applied to group similar movies based on their features.
-   - The optimal number of clusters is determined using techniques such as the elbow method or silhouette score.
+3. Clustering: The K-means clustering algorithm is applied to group similar movies based on their features.
+The optimal number of clusters is determined using techniques such as the elbow method or silhouette score.
+Each movie is assigned a cluster label.

-4. Similarity Calculation:
-   - For each user input, the chatbot identifies the movie's ID from the dataset using the movie title provided.
-   - The movie's features are extracted from the dataset, and its cluster label is determined.
-   - Movies in the same cluster as the input movie are considered similar.
-   - Cosine similarity is calculated between the input movie and other movies in the same cluster to determine their similarity scores.
+4. Similarity Calculation: Cosine similarity is used to calculate similarity scores between the user's input movie and other movies in the same cluster.
+The higher the similarity score, the more similar the movies are considered to be.

-5. Movie Recommendation:
-   - The top N movies with the highest similarity scores are recommended as similar movies to the user.
-   - The recommended movies are displayed to the user as a list.
+5. Recommendation Generation: The chatbot recommends the top N movies with the highest similarity scores as similar movies to the user.
+The recommended movies are displayed based on the user's input movie.